Everyone’s trying to make

 For example, in the above screenshot, Lasso found the affiliate programs for Grammarly, SEMrush, and Google Affiliates.
 Those are all domains we currently link to on our site that are unmonetized.

-You can explore our affiliate program database below.👇
+You can explore our affiliate program database here.

 What Should A Product Review Blogger Review?

-The short answer: find the best products relevant to your audience that help them solve a problem.
+The short answer: find the best products relevant to your audience that helps them solve a problem.
 This will vary by niche.

-If you run a cryptocurrency website, reviewing a Black & Decker drill is irrelevant to your readers.
+Reviewing a Black & Decker drill is irrelevant to your readers if you run a cryptocurrency website.
 Pick a lane and stay there.

-Since you know your industry well, solving for your audience’s pain points and the products they use is a great start.
+Since you know your industry well, solving your audience’s pain points with helpful product recommendations is a great start.